docker/docs/content/guides/use-case/rag-ollama/develop.md

 ## Add a local database

 You can use containers to set up local services, like a database.
-In this section, you'll update the `docker-compose.yaml` file to define a database service.
-In addition, you'll specify an environment variables file to load the database connection information rather than manually entering the information every time.
+In this section, you'll explore the database service in the `docker-compose.yaml` file.

 To run the database service: